-Eugenia Smyrnova-Trybulska: It seems to me the category "educational and information electronic environment" is more general and global than the category "educational-scientific electronic environment" and that it includes this environment.
+It seems to me the category "educational and informational electronic environment" is more general and global than the category "educational-scientific electronic environment" and that it includes this environment.

-Martin Drlik: Terms "scientific" and "educational" are closely related to the university.
-They describe the primary goals of the university - to provide high quality education and act as the research center of the region or the whole country.
+Terms scientific and educational are closely related to the university.
+They describe the primary goals of the university - provide high quality education and act as the research center of the region or the whole country.
 However, educational and scientific e-environments are usually two different environments, which are only partially interconnected.
 The aim of the university management should be to engage students in pursuing career in research and science.
-On the other hand, there is a great opportunity to do educational research in the electronic educational environment.
+On the other hand, there is great opportunity to do educational research in the electronic educational environment.

-Izabella Alvarez: to add the word "scientific" to the concept of "educational environment" may induce that it is learning only directed to the scientific courses which are usually engineering, medical, biological courses.
+To add the word "scientific" to the concept of educational environment may induce that it learning only directed to the scientific courses and which are usually the engineering, medicine, biological courses.
 Educational environment should be the right designation enclosing all the different areas of study.

-Nataliia Morze: According to the 7th Framework program of EU, we have visited the University of Twente.
+According to the 7-th Framework program of EU we have visited the University of Twente.
 It is an amazing University.
-The first thing that impressed us was educational process with lectures and seminars.
-The key of educational process there is a training Project - research project, crowdsourcing project, and start-up.
-Are there universities with the following educational process in your country?
-Could you name them?
-If not, tell us the reasons of it.
+But the first thing that impressed us that the educational process with lectures and seminars is absent.
+A key chain is: a training Project - research project, crowd sourcing project, startup.
+Are there examples of such universities in your country?
+Name them.
+If not, then name the reasons why this can be possible.

-Eugenia Smyrnova-Trybulska: There are some universities with the following educational process in Poland.
-Among them I would like to mention University of Gdansk (http://nauka.trojmiasto.pl/Uniwersytet-Gdanski-w-gronie-TOP-10-Startup-Friendly-n86781.html) which has developed more than 700 start-ups during 10 years, Poznan University of Economics and Business, Wroclaw University of Economics and our University of Silesia.
+- University of Gdansk (http://nauka.trojmiasto.pl/Uniwersytet-Gdanski-w-gronie-TOP-10-Startup-Friendly-n86781.html) developed more than 700 start-ups during 10 years - Poznan University of Economics and Business - Wroclaw University of Economics - University of Silesia